An algebraic geometry of paths via the iterated-integrals signature: Introduction

 \subsection{Acknowledgements}

-We thank Carlos Améndola, Simon Breneis, Joscha Diehl, Peter Friz, Francesco Galuppi, Xi Geng, Leonie Kayser, Darrick Lee, Leonard Schmitz and Bernd Sturmfels for inspiring discussions and suggestions.
+We thank Carlos Améndola, Simon Breneis, Ilya Chevyrev, Joscha Diehl, Kurusch Ebrahimi-Fard, Peter Friz, Francesco Galuppi, Xi Geng, Leonie Kayser, Darrick Lee, Felix Lotter, Ludwig Rahm, Jeremy Reizenstein, Alexander Schmeding, Leonard Schmitz and Bernd Sturmfels for inspiring discussions and suggestions.
 We in particular thank Carlos Améndola and Bernd Sturmfels for suggesting that the $M_p$ can be understood as morphisms of path varieties, for comments on the geometry of points with no history versus the geometry of paths with a history, for proofreading, as well as asking the question of whether the set of paths lying in some surface of given degree can be described as a path variety.
+We also specifically thank Felix Lotter and Leonard Schmitz for all the conversations while working on joint projects related to the topic of this article.
+We furthermore thank Ludwig Rahm for the discussion of a talk on the present article during an Oberwolfach Mini-Workshop, see \cite{Oberwolfach23}.